Code-Screen/Code-Screen.github.io/docs/viewing-candidates.md

 An [Activity Log](viewing-activity-log.md) is available for each candidate, which provides a real-time overview of how a candidate is progressing through your assessment.

+### In Progress

-In the `In Progress` section, the `Time Left` initially shows how long the candidate has to start the assessment (based on the Deadline value for your assessment).
+In the In Progress section, the `Time Left` initially shows how long the candidate has to start the assessment (based on the Deadline value for your assessment).
 Once a candidate starts their assessment, it shows how long they have to complete the assessment (based on the Time Limit value for your assessment).

-You can see if a candidate has started the assessment by checking if the language icon is shown beside their name or if the Started assessment event is present in the Activity Log.
+There is also a `Last Event` column showing which step each candidate is at when taking one of your assessments.
+The full list of event types are given below:

+- `Sent Email`
+- `Opened Email`
+- `Clicked Email`
+- `Started`
+- `Pushed First Commit`
+- `Completed`
+- `Changes Requested`
+- `Opened Request Changes Email`
+- `Clicked Request Changes Email`
+- `Addressing Comments`
+- `Email Bounced`

+### Passed and Failed

 Both the `Passed` and `Failed` sections will contain a `Score` field, which is calculated as the number of passing unit tests ÷ number of total unit tests, given as a percentage.
 You can also sort the candidates by score.